wso2-attic/ballerina-integrator/README.md

 ### Create the project structure

-For the purpose of this guide, let's use the following package structure.
+Let's use the following package structure for this project.

 ```
 restful-service